Cypress Island Atlantic salmon pen break: Incident

 The pen break was reported by a boater on August 19, 2017.
 The Washington State Department of Natural Resources estimated that 243,000 to 263,000 salmon escaped the pen, which was much higher than Cooke Aquaculture Pacific's estimates of 4,000 to 5,000 salmon.
 The company later estimated that around 160,000 fish had escaped.

-According to Cooke Aquaculture Pacific, the pen break was due to unusually strong tidal currents during that week's solar eclipse, but Washington State Department of Natural Resources investigators found that the tidal currents were well within the range that the net pens had survived in previous years, and the solar eclipse did not affect the tidal currents significantly.
-The investigators determined that insufficient maintenance and cleaning of the biofouling on the net pens was the primary cause of the break.
-Investigators found that the pen held around 110 short ton of biofouling, which was over 600-percent of the total original weight of the pen.
+According to Cooke Aquaculture Pacific, the pen break was due to unusually strong tidal currents during that week's solar eclipse, but Washington State Department of Natural Resources investigators found that the tidal currents were well within the range that the same pen had survived in previous years, and the solar eclipse did not affect the tidal currents significantly.
+The investigators determined that insufficient maintenance, especially lack of cleaning, was the primary cause of the break.
+They found that the pen—about 18 short ton of net material—was supporting around 110 short ton of biofouling, more than six times its own weight.